timqian/hacker-job-trends/README.md

 ## hacker-job-trends

 As we know, an "Ask HN: Who is Hiring?"([example](https://news.ycombinator.com/item?id=17442187)) post will occur at hackernews every month.
 It is interesting to scan the post because it helps you to get a feeling about what is happening in tec related business.
-This repo aims to help you keep up with how the tec job requirements/used tools/kind/... evolve.f
+This repo aims to help you keep up with how the tec job requirements/used tools/kind/... evolve.

 ## How